 Professor Ernst Hafen is based at the Institute of Molecular Systems Biology at ETH Zurich.
 He studied the developmental and cell biology of fruit flies for over 30 years and now focuses on human genomic data and what it can do for health research.

-I’m Ernst Hafen and I’m at professor at ETH Zurich.
+I’m Ernst Hafen and I’m a Professor at ETH Zurich.
 I’m a biologist and very much interested in genomic data and even more interested in the fact that we as individuals can contribute to medical research by providing access to our data.

 FLG: What motivated you to do what you do?